Download the fact sheet:

 Industrial action can take several forms.
 Employees may go on strike (i.e. refuse to attend or perform work) or impose work bans (i.e. refuse to perform all their normal duties).
 In response to employee industrial action, employers may lock out their employees (i.e. close the doors or gates of a workplace and refuse to allow them to work).

-Under the Fair Work Act 2009, industrial action is defined as to include the following actions:
+Under the FW Act, industrial action is defined as to include the following actions:

 - employees performing work in a manner different to how it is normally performed